 Good question.
 Newer ones are marked with something like “This side up.”
 That’s because zillions of beekeepers insert them upside down, which causes a horrendous mess when the bees fill it with comb.
 Unfortunately (I sheepishly admit) I know this from experience.

 The top side is the shallow side.
-There should be bee space (about 3/8-inch) between the bottom of the brood frames and the top of the slats.
+There should be bee space (about 3/8 inches) between the bottom of the brood frames and the top of the slats.
 If there is more space, the bees will fill it with comb, attaching it to the bottom of the brood frames and the inside of the slatted rack.
 Not good.

 While we’re thinking about orientation, don’t forget that the four-inch wide board goes toward the front of the hive, near the opening.
 Slatted racks can be confusing at first, so pay attention.